Vinz68/NeoPixel-Stair/README.md

 # NeoPixel-Stairs & NeoPixel-BreathingRings
-2 Arduino programs for the NeoPixel led strips and rings.
+2 Arduino program sketches for the NeoPixel led strips and rings.

 ## NeoPixel-Stairs - functions
 Stair LedLights, using NeoPixel Ledstrips and an Arduino.

-- drives a configurable number of led-strips (one ledstrip per step)
+- drives a configurable number of led-strips (one ledstrip per stair step)
 - with configurable number of leds per strip
 - switches on or off in top-down or bottop-top direction
 - supports a Light dependent resistor (LDR), when enabled led lights only turned on when dark enough